andreirusanescu/Algorithm-Analysis-Knapsack-Problem/README.md

 The weights of the objects are randomly generated between 1 and half of max_weight and the values between 1 and 1000.
 More info about the tests and their results is written in the pdf file.

-## Notes
-AI was used in the generation of the graphs.